Do you wonder if you should be worried about your snake’s shed?

 Lastly, after the shed has come off, inspect it.

-Check your snake as well to ensure all pieces of the shed have come off.
+Check your snake to ensure all pieces of the shed have come off.

 You especially want to check its eyes to make sure the eye caps have come off, as your snake will be virtually blind if those get stuck in place.

-If you notice your snake’s eye caps are remaining, do not remove them without doing proper research first.
+If you notice your snake’s eye caps remain, do not remove them without doing proper research first.

 Damage can quickly be done to their eyes during this delicate stage if you mishandle them.

 Review resources online to educate yourself before attempting it, or better yet, take your snake to the vet to get it professionally done.

 - Aids in removing dry sheds from snakes and lizards

 - Conditions your reptile's skin and provides a visible sheen